President & Founder | @rwnicholson_

-Robert Nicholson is Founder and Executive Director of The Philos Project.
-He holds a BA in Hebrew Studies from Binghamton University, and both a JD and MA in Middle Eastern history from Syracuse University.
-A former U.S. Marine and a 2012-13 Tikvah Fellow, Robert founded The Philos Project in 2014.
-His advocacy focuses on spreading the vision of a multi-ethnic and multi-religious Middle East based on freedom and rule of law.
-Robert serves on the Board of Directors of Passages, and is a publisher of Providence: A Journal of Christianity and American Foreign Policy.
-His written work has appeared in First Things, The Federalist, The Jerusalem Post, The Hill, and The American Interest, among others.
+Robert Nicholson is President and Executive Director of The Philos Project.
+He holds a BA in Hebrew Studies from Binghamton University, and a JD and MA in Middle Eastern history from Syracuse University.
+A former U.S. Marine and a 2012-13 Tikvah Fellow, Robert founded Philos in 2014 to stimulate a new generation of religious and cultural exchange between the Near East and the West.
+Robert serves on the Board of Directors of Passages and the advisory board of In Defense of Christians.
+His written work has appeared in the Wall Street Journal, New York Post, Jerusalem Post, Newsweek, Providence, First Things, The Hill, and The American Interest.

 Deputy Director | @lukemoon1